Toto-Kotaro-Tanaka/ms4-eagle-golf/TESTING.md

 — **Evidence Of Achieving The Website From UX Point Of View** —

-There are some key features to achieve the primary goals of the website from user's point of view (both shoppers and the owner) and this is to confirm that all the features planned on **Strategy and Scope Planes** are implemented based on the tests carried out in the testing section.
+There are some key features to achieve the primary goals of the website from user's point of view (both shoppers and the owner) and this is to confirm that all the features planned on **Strategy** and **Scope Planes** are implemented on the website based on the tests carried out in the testing section.

 <ins>Strategy Plane</ins>